verdreht/shai-hulud-scanner/README.md

 lodash
 ```

 Each line should contain the name of a package you want to check.
-(Format: package@version)
+This creates a **list of packages** to scan for infections.

+## ✅ Features

+- Scans **npm packages and subpackages** for malware.
+- Generates a **list of infected packages**.
+- Reports infected packages in the console immediately.
+- Easy to use on any Node.js project.

 ## 🤝 Contributing